A delicious vegan sweet mango cornbread makes for a great, sunny snack--or breakfast. Cardamom adds a heady fragrance. A gluten-free recipe.

 - Add the flour mixture and mix well.

-- Pour the batter into a greased square or round cake pan and bake in a 350-degree oven around 35 minutes or until a toothpick inserted in the center comes out clean, or with a few crumbs stuck to it.
+- Pour the batter into a greased square or round cake pan and bake around 35 minutes or until a toothpick inserted in the center comes out clean, or with a few crumbs stuck to it.
 Please note that because no two ovens are the same, even at the same temperature, the bread might take more or less time to bake in your oven.
 Whatever you do, don't skip the toothpick check!

 - Cool on a rack before unmolding and cutting into cubes.